Terminal server configuration (tool)

 How to get here

-Note: The Terminal Server configuration tool is not available if memoQ was not installed in multi-user mode.
-For instructions to install memoQ in multi-user mode, see the memoQ virtualization guide.
-(The version number is old, but you can use this guide to install newer versions of memoQ, such as 9.x, on terminal servers.)
+Note: The Terminal Server configuration tool is not available if memoQ was not installed in the multi-user mode.
+For instructions to install memoQ in multi-user mode, see the Installing memoQ on terminal servers guide, available from the memoq.com website.

 Important: You need to log on to the computer as an administrator before you can use the Terminal server configuration tool.